By Gabriel Andre – Art in Tanzania internship

 Agriculture

-As the main economic activity of Tanzania, agriculture contributes to 26% of the GDP and employs about 75% of the labour force.
-Agriculture, the key sector of the economy, assists in poverty reduction, especially in rural areas where most people cannot afford food or have any food security.
+As the primary economic activity in Tanzania, agriculture contributes 26% to the GDP and employs approximately 75% of the labour force.
+Agriculture, a key sector of the economy, plays a crucial role in poverty reduction, particularly in rural areas where many people struggle to afford food or experience food insecurity.
 Not only does agriculture provide employment opportunities, but it also provides 95% of the food to the people.
-During the 1990s, agriculture was mainly controlled by the government, but after the liberalization of the economy, many people engaged freely in this activity.
-Some areas receive enough rainfall throughout the year, making it easy for cultivation, while others are prone to tsetse flies, which badly affect the production of crops.
+During the 1990s, agriculture was primarily controlled by the government; however, after the economy was liberalised, many people were able to engage in this activity freely.
+Some areas receive sufficient rainfall throughout the year, making cultivation easy, while others are prone to tsetse flies, which significantly affect crop production.

-The lack of access to the banking sector makes it difficult for farmers to obtain loans to carry out their production since only 9% have access to financial services, and only 4% can get loans.
-Smallholder farmers have low education and knowledge, resulting in poor-quality crops.
+The lack of access to the banking sector makes it difficult for farmers to obtain loans to carry out their production, as only 9% have access to financial services, and only 4% can obtain loans.
+Smallholder farmers often have limited education and knowledge, which results in the production of poor-quality crops.
 This causes the crops to fetch low prices in the markets.
-Tanzania depends on the export of cash crops, which increases revenue.
-Since the 20th century, the main exported commodity has been coffee, and each year, 30 to 40,000 metric tons are produced, of which 30% is Robusta and 70% is Arabica.
+Tanzania relies heavily on the export of cash crops, which generate significant revenue.
+Since the 20th century, coffee has been the main exported commodity, with each year producing 30 to 40,000 metric tons.
+Of this, 30% is Robusta and 70% is Arabica.
 However, none of this coffee is consumed by Tanzanian people, as they prefer cheaper, low-quality coffee.
 About $115 million is generated from coffee exportations.
-Coffee consumption accounts for 7% of its total production in the national output (Gupta & Bose, 2019).
+Coffee consumption accounts for 7% of the country’s total production in its national output (Gupta & Bose, 2019).

 According to UNESCO (United Nations Educational, Scientific and Cultural Organization), only 24% out of the 44 million hectares of land have been used to cultivate crops.
 Moreover, the existence of water resources, favourable climatic conditions and fertile lands have led to a decrease in poverty conditions.